anuvgupta/block.js/README.md

 # block.js
-block.js is a lightweight JavaScript library for generating HTML blocks
+block.js is a lightweight JavaScript library for generating HTML blocks.
 &nbsp;&nbsp;&nbsp;&nbsp;<sub>*inspired by [techlab](https://github.com/techlabeducation)'s View.js*</sub>
 &nbsp;
 Tired of writing `<html>` tags?
 Lost and confused in a web of `#css` selectors?
 Just want to create *simple, aesthetic, stress-free* web pages? **block.js is for you!**

-## Components
+## Philosophy
-block.js separates web design into three main divisions:
+block.js splits web design into three main divisions:

 1. Content Creation
   - Adding text to fill blocks